ReactiveX/RxSwing2/README.md

-# RxSwing: Swing bindings for RxJava
+# RxSwing2: Swing bindings for RxJava

 Learn more about RxJava on the <a href="https://github.com/ReactiveX/RxJava/wiki">Wiki Home</a> and the <a href="http://techblog.netflix.com/2013/02/rxjava-netflix-api.html">Netflix TechBlog post</a> where RxJava was introduced.